 In November 2014, we revised the structure of our internship placements based on: organisational need; the wider work environment; and also the day-to-day experience of IPRT interns.
 Whereas previously interns worked in the discrete areas of Research & Policy and Campaigns & Communications, from November 2014 we are offering two placements in the area of Policy and Advocacy.
 This better reflects the dynamism at the heart of IPRT's work, where everything we do has campaigning for progressive change at its centre.

 Full details on what you can expect from an internship with IPRT are included in the Policy & Guidelines document below.

 Irish Penal Reform Trust – Summer and Autumn Internship Opportunities

 We are now inviting applications for the Summer Policy & Advocacy internship placement (working 4 days per week June-August), and for two Autumn Policy & Advocacy internship placements (working September 2017 – January 2018 on a part-time basis of 2.5 - 3 days per week).

 Exciting projects we are currently working on include: a new human rights in prison project Progress in the Penal System (PIPS), campaign work around Spent Convictions, and engagement with Ireland’s examination by the UN Committee against Torture (UNCAT) in July 2017.

-The deadline for applications is Friday 7th April 2017 @ 5pm.
-Shortlisted applicants may be invited for interview.
+The deadline for applications is Thursday 18th May @ 5pm.
+Shortlisted applicants may be invited for interview, which will take place on 30th May.
 All applicants will be kept informed of the outcome of their application.

 Completed application forms should be sent, with a recent CV, to: firstname.lastname@example.org